sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 The items are ordered ensure that tag metadata appears first, followed by general software metadata, entity information, link relations, and finally payload or evidence data.
 This ordering attempts to provide the most significant metadata that a parser may need first, followed by metadata that may support more specific use-applications.
 The following describes each child item of the concise-software-identity model.

-* global-attributes: A list of items including an optional language definition to support the processing of text-string values and an unbounded set of any-attribute items.
+- global-attributes: A list of items including an optional language definition to support the processing of text-string values and an unbounded set of any-attribute items.
 Described in {{model-global-attributes}}.

-* tag-id (label 0): An textual identifier uniquely referencing a (composite) software component.
+- tag-id (label 0): An textual identifier uniquely referencing a (composite) software component.
 The tag identifier is intended to be globally unique.
-There are no strict guidelines on how this identifier is structured, but examples include a 16 byte GUID (e.g. class 4 UUID).
-[TODO: include reference.]
+There are no strict guidelines on how this identifier is structured, but examples include a 16 byte GUID (e.g. class 4 UUID). <!--TODO: include reference.-->

-* tag-version (label 12): An integer value that indicates if a specific release of a software component has more than one tag that can represent that specific release.
+- tag-version (label 12): An integer value that indicates if a specific release of a software component has more than one tag that can represent that specific release.
 A typical use of this field may be to set an initial value to 0 and to monotonically increase the value for subsequent tags produced for the specific release.
 A change in the value of this field may be the case if a
 CoSWID tag producer creates and releases an incorrect tag that they subsequently want to fix, but with no underlying changes to the product the CoSWID tag